 Widening access to Medicine at Manchester

-At Manchester, we are committed to widening access to the study of Medicine by ensuring students from less privileged backgrounds have the chance to enter medical school.
+At Manchester, we are committed to widening access to the study of medicine by ensuring students from less privileged backgrounds have the chance to enter medical school.

 Our dedicated medical school widening participation team works alongside our Admissions team to enable pupils to learn more about applying to and studying on medical courses.